wtianzi/PathPlanningSAR3D/README.md

   - Build user interface to setup user interaction for the next step, for example: next cell, height,
   - Link to the step 1
   - Organize the experiment flow: 2 task loop
+# Notes
+  - The z in 3D is the height above water level
 # 12/22/2021
 First draft:
 based on version 1 of study 1 and 2,